 Sybok is 12.
-He is part guanaco, which is the wild parent of the domestic llama, so he is exceedingly wary, intelligent, and athletic.
+He is part guanaco, which is the wild parent of the domestic llama, so he is exceedingly wary, intelligent, and athletic, and did a wonderful job leading the string on our most challenging Goat Rocks trip.
 It is like having a deer on a lead rope!
 He is a subordinate male who rarely gets into any arguments with the other males.
 He is very leery of new situations.

 Sybok is reluctant to allow anyone to get close, which makes it a challenge to halter or unhalter him.
 He is very capable on the trail.
 He has never spit at anything, but is not easy to handle.
 Please move slowly around this guy.
 Attempting to pet this wary fella is a recipe for a tangled pack string.